-First things first, both dermatologists recommend fining a formulation that is broad-spectrum —meaning it protects against both UVA and UVB rays and is at least SPF 30+.
+First things first, both dermatologists recommend finding a formulation that is broad-spectrum —meaning it protects against both UVA and UVB rays and is at least SPF 30+.
 If possible, Emer suggests looking for formulas containing titanium or zinc, noting that they "are chemical-free and are physically blocking and are less irritating if you have sensitive skin."
 Ingredients to look out for include ceramide 3 and olive glycerides for hydration, as well as antioxidants, vitamin E, and vitamin C for their anti-aging properties and to help fight free radicals.

-Finally, Emer says that iron oxide can be added as an additional "mineral blocking agent" compared to the traditional zinc and titanium, and Marchbein adds that iron oxide offers some blue light protection as well.
+Emer says that iron oxide can be added as an additional "mineral blocking agent" compared to the traditional zinc and titanium, and Marchbein adds that iron oxide offers some blue light protection as well.

 Dermatologist-Approved Powder Sunscreens